harsh183/harsh-manpage/index.md

 **Industry:**

-Modern Treasury [Software Engineer II][2024-Current] - Payment Rails and Banks Send with even more on global payments and systemic fixes so we can scale adding lots of payments
+Modern Treasury [Software Engineer II][2024-Current] - Team: Payment Rails and later Banks Send - More on global payments and systemic fixes so we can scale adding lots of payments
 {: .section-content}

-Modern Treasury [Software Engineer I][2022-2024] - Payments Rails with a focus on global payments {: .section-content}
+Modern Treasury [Software Engineer I][2022-2024] - Team: Payments Rails - Focusing on Low Cost Global Payments to APAC and EMEA
+{: .section-content}

 University of Illinois [Mix of Research and Course Assistant Roles][2018-2022]